CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 The bug report function: There's a button that users can click on to report a bug.
 Upon clicking the button, they're brought to a new page.
 On the page there will be 3 text boxes.
 In one they'll state how they got to the bug.
 In another text box they'll explain what the problem that they're experiencing is.
 In the 3rd text box, they'll leave their email if we may need to contact them for further information or if their bug was handled or not.

 ## Design \
-The bug report button will lead to a google form where users can report bugs.
-The front end will program a button with the link to our bugs google form.

 ## QA